adam-bauer-34/adam-bauer-34.github.io/research.md

 ### Data science

 What’s the point of theory if it doesn’t hold in the real world?
-The wealth of observational data and simulation data available to the climate science community allows us to conduct a litany of interesting science and discover correlations between seemingly uncorrelated physical events.
+The wealth of observational, simulation, and reanalysis data available to the climate science community allows us to conduct a litany of interesting science and discover correlations between seemingly uncorrelated physical events.
 This sector of my research toolkit is very much in its infancy, but I’m looking forward to develop it in the future.

-# Climate physics projects

-I explore the interests described above in my Ph.
-D. work, where I study climate physics.
-I am advised by [Prof. Cristi Proistosescu](https://cristi.web.illinois.edu/), where we are exploring two important themes related to climate change.

-### The physics of extreme heating events
-We are working to understand the arisal of heat waves and the basic physical mechanisms that lead to their occurance.
-Using conceptual models I’ve derived a 1D Hasselmann-like model for soil moisture dynamics with a analytically tractible nonlinearity.
-The strength of this model is that it decouples the temperature and moisture dynamics near the surface.
-We intend to use this model to explore the moments of soil moisture near the surface when forced with stochastic precipitation, and map the moisture moments to temperature moments.
-This in turn will enable us to understand how the tails of the temperature PDF evolve in a warming planet, hence giving us an understanding of extreme heating events.

-### The cost of climate change
-Secondly, we are collaborating with [Prof. Gernot Wagner](gwagner.com) to improve our understanding of the economic implications of climate change by upgrading the climate module in Gernot’s climate-economic program, [EZClimate](https://github.com/Litterman/EZClimate).
-We use a two-box climate emulator to capture the multiple timescales in climate warming that is neglected by most (if not all) climate-economic models.
-This project will result in an updated cost of carbon which can be of use to policymakers as laws such as carbon taxes are drafted.

 # Astrophysics projects